Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems: Generalized Vector Locus Transformation

-The proposed vector locus transformation $\GVLMatrix$ reduces the three original unbalanced signals to two sinusoidal signals displaced by a quarter of the period.
-Moreover, due to the scaling of the basis vectors, the two signals have the same (unit) amplitude.
-Therefore, further application of the $dq0$ transformation leads to two constant-valued signals.
+The proposed \gls{GVL} transformation $\GVLMatrix$ reduces the three original unbalanced signals to two sinusoidal signals displaced by a quarter of the period.
+Moreover, the two signals have the same (unit) amplitude. \secondupdate{This is enabled by the form of~$\basisvector 1$~and~$\basisvector2$ in~\eqref{eq:e1-e2}, which retains the essential information about the unbalance (in contrast to normalized vectors).} The further application of the $dq0$ transformation can also be visualized as rotating the vectors $\basisvector 1$ and $\basisvector 2$ such that, for every time instant, the corresponding \secondupdate{conjugate semi-diameters} of the ellipse are obtained.
+Thus, this application leads to two constant-valued~signals.

-At first glance, it may seem from~\eqref{eq:e1-e2} that~$\GVLMatrix$ cannot be obtained unless the specifics of the unbalance are known.
-Although this information can be estimated~\cite{TanSun_3Ph3W_2017}, we note that there is an easier way to implement the transformation.
-To find $\basisvector1$ and~$\basisvector2$, it suffices to take two measurements of $\spacevector{}$ separated in time by a quarter of the period.
-The remaining basis vector~$\basisvector3$ is obtained using~\eqref{eq:e0} and therefore the transformation matrix~$\GVLMatrix$ can be obtained.
-Although the first instant for measurement is arbitrary, we emphasize that the second is constrained to be a quarter of a period apart.
+At first glance, we note that~$\GVLMatrix$ is written in terms of the unbalanced parameters. \secondupdate{According to~\cite{TanSun_3Ph4W_2022}, these can be estimated.} However, the key observation is that $\basisvector1$ and $\basisvector2$ are samples of $\spacevector{}$ separated by a quarter of the period and $\basisvector3$ is obtained using~\eqref{eq:e0}.
+This observation can be leveraged in closed-loop implementations by using a frequency estimator to enforce the quarter period separation without using an explicit delayed measurement.